appcircleio/appcircle-docusaurus/docs/distribute/testing-management/testing-groups.md

 :::info
 If a user who has previously unsubscribed is included in a test group, they will not be re-subscribed when sharing with the test group.
 :::

+## FAQ

+### What is the tester limit for app distribution?

+Appcircle provides a scalable solution, allowing you to add as many testers as you need without stringent limitations.
+This ensures you can conduct thorough testing across a wide range of devices and user scenarios.
+Appcircle also offers flexible group management, so you can easily organize testers into different groups based on testing needs.